CurtisHolick/Tkinter-Calculator/README.md

 # Tkinter-Calculator
-A basic calculator I made to learn how to use the Python Tkinter GUI package | January 2018
+A basic calculator I made to learn how to use the Python Tkinter GUI package, January 2018

 This can be run through the console with python, or double clicked